History of Real Sociedad in Timeline

 2008: Doping Accusations

-In 2008, Iñaki Badiola, Real Sociedad's president, accused the preceding club management of buying doping substances.
+In 2008, Real Sociedad's president, Iñaki Badiola, accused the preceding club management of buying doping substances.

-December 2012: Supporter Appreciation Gesture
+December 2012: Supporter appreciation match

-2012: Fourth Place Finish
+2012: Finished Fourth Place

-2013: Extended Doping Accusations
+2013: Doping Accusations Continued

 In 2013, Iñaki Badiola accused José Luis Astiazarán's presidency of paying up to €300,000 to Eufemiano Fuentes to dope players between 2001 and 2007.
+Astiazarán denied the claims.

 2013: Champions League Qualification

-2013: 4th Place in UEFA Champions League Group Stage
+2013: UEFA Champions League Group Stage

 November 2014: David Moyes Appointed Manager